 Dropshipping vs sourcing the inventory?

 After you have decided what to sell, you need to consider how you want to sell them.
 Dropshipping has become a popular option in recent years due to cheap shipping and low up-front cost.
-With dropshipping, you do not need to keep any inventory with you, and when you receive an order, you pass it on to the vendor and they will take care of shipments on your behalf.
+With drop shipping, you do not need to keep any inventory with you, and when you receive an order, you pass it on to the vendor and who will take care of shipments on your behalf.

 There are many benefits to starting with dropshipping.
 Handling the logistics of packaging and shipping is a non-trivial amount of work and having that taken care of you would free you up on more important business matters like branding and marketing.
-This is beneficial in the early stages of the businesses.
-There are also various platforms and tools like Topdster and Oberlo which makes sourcing dropshipping products extremely easy with a few clicks of buttons which can also save valuable time.
+This is beneficial in the early stages of the business.

 Both approaches have pros and cons.
 Therefore, choosing a suitable way to manage your products depends on the nature of your products and how much capital you can invest.